SimonGAndrews/MyEspruinoTester/docs/test-writing-guide.md

 }
 ```

-Because the runner injected the JSON before the test executes, `global.ESPRUINO_WIFI_FIXTURES` already holds the right values.
+Because the runner injected the JSON before the test executes, `global.ESPRUINO_FIXTURES` already holds the right values.
 Tests can also check optional blocks (`fixtures.wifi_invalid`, `fixtures.http`, etc.) and skip themselves cleanly when data is missing.

 This injection happens in both the Gordon runner and the richer `scripts/run-tests.js`, so the same fixture files work for every harness.